Adarsh-jaiss/xray-library/example/bigquery/integration.md

     Add your BigQuery database configuration to your Go application:

+    **Note : Set env variable for password and pass your password as : export GOOGLE_APPLICATION_CREDENTIALS=path/to/secret.json**

     ```go
     config := &config.Config{
         ProjectID:    "ProjectID",      // Replace with your BigQuery project ID
-        JSONKeyPath:  "JSONKeyPath",    // Path to your JSON key file
         DatabaseName: "Database_Name",  // Replace with your BigQuery database name
     }

-    Ensure you replace `"ProjectID"`, `"JSONKeyPath"`, and `"Database_Name"` with your actual BigQuery project ID, JSON key file path, and database name respectively.
+    Ensure you replace `"ProjectID"`, , and `"Database_Name"` with your actual BigQuery project ID, and database name respectively.

 2. **Connect to BigQuery Database**